Help get Nazanin Zaghari-Ratcliffe home

 Who is Nazanin Zaghari-Ratcliffe?

 She works for the Thomson Reuters Foundation, a UK-based media charity.
-This has been used against her as evidence of ‘membership of an illegal group’, the charge that Nazanin was found guilty of at an unfair trial which saw her sentenced to five years in prison.
+This has been used against her as evidence that she is ‘membership of an illegal group’: the charge Nazanin was found guilty at an unfair trial and sentenced to 5 years in prison.

 Arrested at the airport

-Nazanin was arrested on 3 April 2016 at a Tehran airport, when she was about to board a plane home to the UK with her then one-year-old daughter, Gabriella.
+Nazanin was arrested on 3 April 2016 at a Tehran airport, about to board a plane home to the UK with her then one-year-old daughter, Gabriella.
 They had been on holiday in Iran visiting Nazanin’s parents – a trip Nazanin had made many times before, without incident.

 At the airport, they were stopped by Iran’s Revolutionary Guard.
-Nazanin was taken into custody, without being told why, and Gabriella was given to her grandparents, who had accompanied them to the airport.
-Gabriella’s UK passport was confiscated at the airport (she does not have an Iranian passport), though it has since been returned.
+Nazanin was taken into custody, without being told why, and Gabriella was given to her grandparents.
+Gabriella’s UK passport was confiscated (she does not have an Iranian passport), though it has since been returned.